 Despite the names and decorations, Chinatown is actually distinctly multicultural.
 Inside, you’ll find many different styles of cuisine (with an emphasis on Asian restaurants).

-One of my favourites is Rasa Sayang, serving Malaysian favourites with just a slight Singaporean twist.
+One of our favourites is Rasa Sayang, serving Malaysian favourites with just a slight Singaporean twist.

 Unlike many other London restaurants, Rasa Sayang hasn’t invested much into elaborate decor – it’s pretty basic and not where you’d take your fancy date.